-In summary we can say, that you can use LTE without VoLTE but if you carefully examine definition, it is not possible to deliver VoLTE without LTE.
+In summary, we can say, that you can use LTE without VoLTE but if you carefully examine the definition, it is not possible to deliver VoLTE without LTE.
 VoLTE is an improved, more refined version of 4G LTE.

 The disadvantage with 4G LTE is that when you’re travelling to remote places, you will not be able to make calls since there will be no 2G/3G network to fall back to.
 But this is highly unlikely – regions across the world are more likely to have 2G/3G networks than 4G.